Last Updated: April 11, 2025

 $55 Million Private Jet

 In 2011, Soulja Boy's management team told news outlets that he had purchased a $55 million private jet, a Gulfstream G5, in honor of his 21st birthday, spending $35 million on the actual Gulfstream G5 jet and dropping an additional $20 million more in upgrades.
-The upgrades were said to have included custom Italian leather seats, multiple liquor bars, several flat screen TVs and updated bathrooms, floors and cabinets.
+The upgrades were said to have included custom Italian leather seats, multiple liquor bars, several flat-screen TVs, and updated bathrooms, floors, and cabinets.
 Soulja's spokesman soon followed up in various interviews to clarify that the "elaborate rumors" were "not true."

 $400 Million Contract

-In May 2016 Soulja Boy claimed to have signed a $400 million record contract.
-He went on to say he thinks that "they low balled" him and that he was "thinking 2 or 3 billion."
-When you dig into what he signed, the full story is that Soulja boy did indeed sign a deal with a company called World Poker Fund Holdings to promote an online game called CelebrityWorld.com.
-The game was meant to allow players to "meet, play games and hang out with your favorite celebrities."
-It's a cross between a social network and an online casino where you can play slots, blackjack and poker.
+In May 2016, Soulja Boy claimed to have signed a $400 million record contract.
+He went on to say he thinks that "they lowballed" him and that he was "thinking 2 or 3 billion."
+When you dig into what he signed, the full story is that Soulja Boy did indeed sign a deal with a company called World Poker Fund Holdings to promote an online game called CelebrityWorld.com.
+The game was meant to allow players to "meet, play games, and hang out with your favorite celebrities."
+It's a cross between a social network and an online casino where you can play slots, blackjack, and poker.
 When a spokesman for World Poker Fund Holdings was asked about the $400 million contract, at which point the company's total market cap was $50 million, he explained:

 "He really kind of jumped the gun by using the $400 million figure.
 The deal is capped at $400 million, and it's based on a forward-thinking valuation of the company.
 He's young, he's 25 years old.
 He got really excited, and he tweeted something he probably shouldn't have tweeted.
 He was getting a lot of pressure from within the entertainment community, so he wanted to put a statement out.
 Obviously, the company's market cap is at $51.8 million.
 There's no way we could cut a $400 million deal.
 Endorsement deals are calculated on a lot of different factors.
-This is not a fully cash transaction."
+This is not a full cash transaction."

 Early Life & Career

 Soulja Boy was born DeAndre Cortez Way on July 28, 1990, in Chicago, Illinois.
 When he was six, his family moved to Atlanta, Georgia, where he became interested in rap music.
 When he was 14, he moved to Batesville, Mississippi.
 His father made a recording studio in the family home to encourage his son to work on his music.
 In November 2005, Soulja Boy posted his songs on the website SoundClick.
-They got positive reviews and he opened accounts on YouTube and MySpace.
+They got positive reviews, and he opened accounts on YouTube and MySpace.

 In March 2007, he recorded "Crank That (Soulja Boy)' and released his first independent album, "Unsigned and Still Major: Da Album Before da Album."
-He also made a low budget video to showcase the "Crank That" dance.
-By the end of May 2007, "Crank That (Soulja Boy) had been played on the radio and he signed a deal with Interscope Records.
+He also made a low-budget video to showcase the "Crank That" dance.
+By the end of May 2007, "Crank That (Soulja Boy) had been played on the radio, and he signed a deal with Interscope Records.
 By September 2007, "Crank That" was number one on the Billboard Hot 100 and remained there for seven consecutive weeks.
 The song also went on to earn Soulja a Grammy nomination.

-In October of 2007, his first major-label album "Souljaboytellem.com" was released and reached number four on the U.S. Billboard 200 and has since been certified platinum by the RIAA.
+In October of 2007, his first major-label album, "Souljaboytellem.com" was released and reached number four on the U.S. Billboard 200 and has since been certified platinum by the RIAA.
 Fourteen months later, he released his follow-up album, "¡SouljaBoyTellem."

 He released his third studio album, "The DeAndre Way," in 2010.
 His fourth studio album, "Loyalty," was released in 2015.
-Soulja Boy has collaborated with several other hip-hop artists such as Gucci Mane, Sammie, Shawty Lo, and Arab.
-His fifth studio album, "How Can You Blame Me?," was set to be released in 2019 but was delayed following his incarceration.
+Soulja Boy has collaborated with several other hip-hop artists, such as Gucci Mane, Sammie, Shawty Lo, and Arab.
+His fifth studio album, "How Can You Blame Me," was set to be released in 2019 but was delayed following his incarceration.
 He released several mixtapes over the next few years and singles such as 2021's "Pandemic."
 In February 2021, Soulja Boy released "Soulja World" featuring Lil B.

 Soulja Boy Net Worth